 Having observed a considerable number of oocytes of a suitable size for maturing, ovulation is triggered and transvaginal guided ultrasound follicular puncture and aspiration are scheduled.
 This minor procedure is performed in an operating theatre under mild sedation, so the patient experiences no discomfort and can resume a normal life just a few hours after the procedure.

 Embryos are cultured in the laboratory under constant supervision, controlling multiple parameters, since success of in vitro fertilisation is largely dependent on the quality of the laboratory.
-IVF-Spain is equipped with embryos monitoring technology that provides constant information about cell division.
+IVF-Life is equipped with embryos monitoring technology that provides constant information about cell division.
 This information is of vital importance when selecting the embryo with the best potential for implantation.
 All embryos are monitored in incubators and are kept in optimal conditions for development until the moment of transfer.

 The clinic stays in constant contact with patients, keeping them informed of the evolution of their embryos, and all the steps that make up the treatment.